Sacramento police issue new rules on muting body cameras

 The order, issued last Wednesday, is effective immediately while the department updates its policy, Hahn told the city council as he answered questions on police procedures and police.

-Officers can mute or deactivate their body cameras when discussing issues or concerns with a doctor, nurse or paramedic or when a victim or witness refuses to provide a recorded statement, and the encounter is non-confrontational, the police chief said.
+Officers can mute or deactivate their body cameras when talking to a doctor, nurse or paramedic or when a victim or witness refuses to give a recorded statement, the police chief said.

-Other instances include when recording is inappropriate because of a victim or witness' physical condition and emotional state or in extraordinary circumstances and only with a supervisor's approval, Hahn said.
+Other instances include when working with sexual assault or rape and in extraordinary circumstances and only with a supervisor's approval, Hahn said.

 "Any time an officer deactivates or mutes their camera, they must now audibly record on that camera the reason for the deactivation and muting before ever muting," Hahn told the council.